 Shakti is known for her works that deal with the struggle of empowerment and identity of women in patriarchal societies and the inner struggles of women through the centuries portrayed in transformative series "Au-delà de l'apparence" and "Divine Comédie".

 Recently, Shakti focused on the enslavement of women through seen and unseen chains and exertion of the self in the face of human bondage portrayed in her série "Archives" work

 (2019-2020).
 This period of her work provokes thought on how women of all ages, nationalities and faiths have been forced into submissive, subservient and even subhuman roles in society to satisfy the cravings of a domineering male society.
 There were generations of women who sat in silence and endured these atrocities.

 Shakti has received numerous awards and honors in recognition of her cultural achievements.
 Recently, Shakti has received the Mosaic 2019 exposé award against human trafficking in New York for her series Archives, the Zama Award in Paris (2019) and the Special Prize at Le Carrousel du Louvre in Paris (2017) with her alchemy work "Transmutation".

-Shakti donates % of the revenues from art sales to the betterment and care of children, especially orphanages, in home country Madagascar, where so many shockingly struggle with even the most basic ressources.
+Shakti donates a percentage of the revenues from art sales to the betterment and care of children, especially orphanages, in home country Madagascar, where so many shockingly struggle with even the most basic ressources.
 She hopes to provide a path forward for these children.